Minnesota Transfer Curriculum

 Ridgewater College’s degrees, and their relation to the MnTC

-The Associate in Arts (A.A.)
+The Associate of Arts (A.A.)
 Degree: The A.A. is a transfer degree for which the MnTC was developed.
 The MnTC is the general education component (40 credits) of the A.A.
 Degree.
 All students seeking an A.A.
 Degree who entered Ridgewater College in Fall 1995 or later will take the MnTC as their general education core requirements.
-For Students seeking the Associate in Arts (A.A.) degree, it may be necessary to complete up to 7 additional general education credits to meet the Minnesota Transfer Curriculum 40 credit minimum.
+For Students seeking the Associate of Arts (A.A.) degree, it may be necessary to complete up to 7 additional general education credits to meet the Minnesota Transfer Curriculum 40 credit minimum.
 Additional credits must represent at least two goal areas chosen from goal areas 3-6.

-The Associate In Science (A.S.)
+The Associate of Science (A.S.)
 Degree: A.S. programs are transfer degrees with courses approved by both Ridgewater College and four-year colleges and universities.
-An Associate in Science program shall include a minimum of 30 semester credits in general education courses.
+An Associate of Science program shall include a minimum of 30 semester credits in general education courses.
 General education courses shall be selected from at least six of the ten goal areas of the MnTC.
 An A.S. degree may include the entire MnTC.
 (MnSCU Policy 3.17)

-The Associate in Applied Science (A.A.S.)
+The Associate of Applied Science (A.A.S.)
 Degree: An A.A.S. program shall include a minimum of 20 semester credits of liberal arts and sciences courses.
 General education courses shall be selected from at least three of the ten goal areas of the Minnesota Transfer Curriculum.
 (MnSCU Policy 3.17)

 Note: An individual course may be used to meet two goal areas.
 In these instances, the course may be used twice to meet different goals, but the credits can only be counted once.

 It is important that students work closely with their advisor as they plan coursework designed to meet the requirements of the Ridgewater College General Education Minnesota Transfer Curriculum.
-Advisors will also assist students in achieving their educational goals, such as an Associate in Arts degree or meeting course requirements for a specific major.
+Advisors will also assist students in achieving their educational goals, such as an Associate of Arts degree or meeting course requirements for a specific major.
 Students will meet with their advisor each semester prior to registering for classes.